Taking Action: What Universal Life Policyholders Can Do Now

 If you have experienced excessive overcharges on your policy and suspect the increase may violate the terms of your contract, you may want to consider taking legal action against your insurer.
 Consult your trusted legal advisor or an experienced insurance litigation firm to determine whether this course of action is right for you.

 Vinas & Deluca is working with Rivero Mestre to prosecute cost of insurance increase cases against Principal Life Insurance Company.
-A copy of the complaint can be found here.
 If you or someone you care about has a policy from Principal and have seen their cost of insurance rates increase dramatically, please give us a call.